RineST21/IoT-PiSec-Test/README.md

 **Note on Security**: The current user table stores passwords in plain text, which is not secure for production.
 In a real-world application, you should use proper password hashing (e.g., bcrypt or Argon2).

+### Creating the Website Structure

-6. Create a website structure
+1. Create a website structure:
 ```
 sudo mkdir /var/www/html/website
 cd /var/www/html/website